Parameterizing Dataset Distillation via Gaussian Splatting: Introduction

 Guided by the principles of scaling laws~\cite{kaplan2020scalinglawsneurallanguage}, deep learning has advanced along the trajectory of larger models, larger datasets, and longer training, which has significantly pushed the performance boundaries of modern models.
 However, this paradigm also incurs enormous demands on computation, storage, and communication resources, creating a barrier that hinders both broad adoption and sustainable development.
 Consequently, a pivotal question in the field is how to achieve strong performance under limited computational and data resources.

-Against this backdrop, dataset distillation offers a promising solution.
-Its goal is to distill the essential knowledge of massive datasets into a compact set of synthetic samples, enabling models trained on these small sets to approximate the performance of those trained on the full dataset.
-By adopting dataset distillation, the costs of model training, data storage, and data transmission can be substantially reduced.
-Moreover, it opens up a wide range of applications, including efficient data replay for continual learning~\cite{yang2023an,guSummarizingStreamData2024}, critical data transfer in federated learning~\cite{huang2024overcoming}, and privacy preservation~\cite{dongPrivacyFreeHow2022}.
+Against this backdrop, dataset distillation has emerged as a promising solution.
+This approach aims to distill the essential knowledge of large-scale datasets within a compact set of synthetic samples, or distilled images, thereby enabling models trained on the distilled dataset to achieve performance comparable to those trained on the full dataset.
+Methodologically, dataset distillation formulates these synthetic images as optimizable targets, where the primary objective is to minimize the training-aware information gap between the synthetic and original data.
+By adopting dataset distillation, the costs of model training, data storage, and data transmission can be substantially reduced, and can be applied in a wide range of fields, such as efficient data replay for continual learning~\cite{yang2023an,guSummarizingStreamData2024}, critical data transfer in federated learning~\cite{huang2024overcoming}, and privacy preservation~\cite{dongPrivacyFreeHow2022}.